Suzy Kolber

-Biography

-Early life
+Early life and education

-Kolber was raised in a Jewish family in suburban Philadelphia, Pennsylvania.
-She went to Sandy Run Middle School in Dresher, Pennsylvania, and is a 1982 graduate of Pennsylvania's Upper Dublin High School.
-She graduated from the University of Miami in 1986.
-At ten years old, Suzy won a spot on the school football team.
-However, she quit because of a strong disagreement from adults and her parents.
+Kolber was born and raised in a Jewish family in the Dresher community of Upper Dublin Township, Pennsylvania.
+She graduated from Upper Dublin High School in 1982.

-Career before ESPN

 Kolber graduated from the University of Miami in 1986 with a Bachelor of Arts degree in telecommunications.

-While an undergraduate, she worked at Dynamic Cable in Coral Gables, Florida, as a sports director (1984–86) and was on the University of Miami water ski team.
-After graduation, she worked at CBS Sports in New York City as a videotape coordinator (1986).
+While an undergraduate, she worked at Dynamic Cable in Coral Gables, Florida, where she was a sports director from 1984 to 1986, and was on the University of Miami water ski team.